schwarz-e/schwarz-e.github.io/mbe-simulations.md

 ## Plugin Code (FEMBE_Plugin)

 A plugin is a dynamically loaded shared library (`.so`) that extends the solver and is typically used to add new constitutive material models.
-The plugins do **not** replace solver and does **not** do any actual simulation.
-It is simply an extra dictionary for the solver to use to look up newly created materials.
-To reiterate **plugins do not solve any actual code, but need to be used with their solver counterpart**.
+The plugins do **not** replace the solver and do **not** do any actual simulation.
+They are simply an extra dictionary for the solver to use to look up newly created materials. **Plugins do not solve any actual code but need to be used with their solver counterpart**.

 ---